aj07mm/liber777json/README.md

 	Intelligences of the Planets
 	Spirits of the Planets
 	Divine Names of Briah
-	The Revolutions of HYHA in Briah
-	The Revolutions of HWHY in Yetzirah
-	The Revolutions of Adonai in Assiah
 	Some Princes of the Qliphoth.
 	Alchemical Tree of Life (i.) //missing symbol Alchemical Metals (ii.)		 //missing symbol